nemonemonee/cdts_dataset/README.md

 ## 1. Introduction

 Currently, the majority of advanced pre-trained language models excel in downstream Natural Language Processing (NLP) tasks when fine-tuned on specific datasets.
 However, these models exhibit proficiency only within their designated domains.
 Even performing on the same task such as text summarization, the performance are affected by slight variations in the domain.
 Consequently, we propose a novel cross-domain text summarization dataset that encompasses various domains, including news with headlines, dialogue with summaries, scientific papers with abstracts, and legislature bills with summaries.
 In Section 3, we will elaborate on the selection of datasets and the sampling strategies employed.
+The presented graphs offer insights into the distribution of tokenized text and summary lengths within our cross-domain dataset.
+It is evident that the distribution deviates significantly from a normal distribution, indicating the presence of a considerable level of complexity.
+The diverse domains included in the dataset along with the high variance observed in the length of tokenized sequences  poses additional challenges for the task at hand.

 ### 1.1 Graphs
+For simple tokenization, we currently employ space separation as our method.
+We proceed to visualize the tokenized data accordingly.
+However, for future analysis, it is recommended to utilize a more advanced tokenizer from the transformer package, which can enhance the tokenization process.

 #### 1.1.1 Histograms of the tokenized sequence length
 <img src="https://github.com/nemonemonee/cdts_dataset/assets/88709397/8d90e337-c3f6-4e9a-b1ef-d62b5c8a5c3a)" width="400" />

 <img src="https://github.com/nemonemonee/cdts_dataset/assets/88709397/00285bac-ca67-4666-9198-cecdd6c3b326)" width="400" />

+Analyzing the histograms presented above, we observe that the tokenized sequence lengths of both the text and summarization pairs exhibit a significant skew towards the right.
+It is important to note that the right limit on the x-axis does not represent the maximum sequence length.
+Rather, it is selected for the purpose of visualization.

-### 1.1.2 Histograms of the truncated tokenized sequence length
+#### 1.1.2 Histograms of the truncated tokenized sequence length
 <img src="https://github.com/nemonemonee/cdts_dataset/assets/88709397/1a09280b-1e52-4a06-b03f-6b28ddbb6ef2)" width="400" />

 <img src="https://github.com/nemonemonee/cdts_dataset/assets/88709397/78bc76df-9678-40b9-bd4e-86b862e63997)" width="400" />

+In practical applications, encoder-decoder transformer-based models often require a fixed input length.
+Therefore, for the second pair of histograms, we opt to truncate  tokenized text and summary sequences at a maximum length of 2048 and 256, respectively.

 ## 2. Implementation